 It was in this context of industrial advancement as well as radical resistance of the people, that the Liverpool and Manchester Railway was opened in 1830.
 It wasn’t until 1969’s Representation of the People Act that the voting laws we have today came into force, by which time Britain’s manufacturing industries were on the wane and trains were a part of daily life.
 1830 was a rebellious year for the people of the North West and for transport engineering.
 That era has left a legacy that we all still live with today.

 People’s History Museum (PHM) is the national museum of democracy, telling the story of its development in Britain: past, present and future.
-2019 marks 200 years since the Peterloo Massacre.
-To commemorate this monumental anniversary, PHM will explore the changing face of protest with a year long programme of events and exhibitions.
-Find out more on their website: phm.org.uk
+Find out more and plan a visit on their website: phm.org.uk